 Letter from the Editors

-We hope that you find this edition of the Private Equity Report Mid-Year Review and Outlook to be a useful summary of the current state of the market and of the notable developments in the regulatory landscape.
+We hope you find the 2022 Private Equity Mid-Year Review and Outlook to be a helpful reference to the remarkable array of market and regulatory changes currently underway.